natenka/pyneng-book-en/docs/source/book/16_unicode/convert_examples.rst

 Conclusion
 ~~~~~~

 These examples are shown here to show that different modules can treat the issue of conversion between strings and bytes differently.
 And different functions and methods of these modules can expect arguments and return values of different types.
-However, all of these items are in the documentation.
+However, all of these items are in documentation.